OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 A JavaScript-only runtime uses less memory and starts up faster than a browser runtime, but has fewer features.

 > [!IMPORTANT]
-> The JavaScript-only runtime directly supports the ECMAScript 2016 standard of JavaScript, but you can use later versions of JavaScript or TypeScript.
+> In Office for Windows versions before 2403 (Build 16.0.17425.20000) and perpetual license Office through Office 2021, the JavaScript-only runtime directly supports the ECMAScript 2016 standard of JavaScript.
+However, you can use later versions of JavaScript or TypeScript.
 For information about how to do this, see [Support for recent versions of JavaScript](../develop/support-ie-11.md#support-for-recent-versions-of-javascript).

 ## Browser runtime